 The Warmtewet (Heat Act) entered into force on 1 January 2014 for this purpose.
 The Authority for Consumers & Markets (ACM) supervises the supply of heat and sets the maximum rates each year before 1 January.

-Here are our latest rates for 2022:
+Here you will find our latest rates for 2023:

 Rates 360 degrees